TheRealJeph/TheRealJeph/README.md

 ##🎓 ALX Data science Program | 💡 Purpose-Driven Learner<br>
 ##🌍 Passionate about using tech to drive impact in Rwanda and beyond

+🌟 Vision & Mission
+"To become a highly skilled data scientist and professional back-end developer, using the power of data, scalable systems, and technology to solve real-world problems, support innovation, and contribute to the development of Rwanda and beyond."

+I'm not just learning to get a job—I’m learning to make a difference.

+🔨 Projects I’d Love to Work On
+Here are the kinds of projects that excite and inspire me:

+📊 Public Health Dashboards to visualize and track disease trends 🛒 Smart Inventory Systems for small businesses in local communities 🌱 Agricultural Data Platforms for smallholder farmers 🎓 Student Performance Prediction Systems for schools and universities 🌐 APIs & Microservices that connect underserved populations with job resources

 <!--
 **TheRealJeph/TheRealJeph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.